 3.3 He is entitled to pledge and encumber the Encumbered Assets in accordance with this Promissory Note.

 3.4 There is neither any limit nor any injunction under law (including any order, directive, or instruction from an authority or a competent body of any kind that applies to the Mortgagor) nor under the Mortgagor’s documents of incorporation.
-Any or other agreement concerning his contracting under this Promissory Note or concerning the performance thereof (including the creation of the Encumbrance, exercise of the Rights and Remedies awarded to the Bank in accordance with or by force of this Promissory Note, or the transfer of the Encumbered Assets) and no player whatsoever shall be required to provide certifications, consent, or permit, or to take any other action whatsoever, for said purpose.
+Any or other agreement concerning his contracting under this Promissory Note or concerning the performance thereof (including the creation of the Encumbrance, exercise of the Rights and Remedies awarded to the Bank in accordance with or by force of this Promissory Note, or the transfer of the Encumbered Assets), and no player whatsoever shall be required to provide certifications, consent, or permit, or to take any other action whatsoever, for said purpose.

 3.5 Every encumbrance and undertaking in accordance with this Promissory Note is fully legal, valid, and binding and is enforceable in accordance with its terms.